 - In the Compliance Scan Events multi-picklist field, select Deployments.

-From now on, whenever you execute a deployment to that environment, a compliance scan will be automatically run by Copado.
+From now on, whenever you execute a deployment to that environment, a compliance scan is automatically run by Copado.

 You can set up a scheduled job to run a compliance scan in an Org Credential or a Git Snapshot record.
 To do so, follow the steps below:

 - Navigate to the Scheduled Jobs tab and click on New.

 - From the Look up Copado Webhook, select either Run Compliance Scan on Org Credential or Run Compliance Scan on Git Snapshot.

 - Fill in all other relevant fields and save.

 For additional information about compliance scan results, check out the article Reviewing Compliance Scan Results.